suprachakra/AtlasMesh-Fleet-OS/docs/api/README.md

 ## Overview

 The AtlasMesh Fleet OS provides a comprehensive REST API for managing autonomous vehicle fleets.
-This documentation covers all available endpoints, authentication, data models, and integration examples.
+This documentation covers all available endpoints, authentication, data models and integration examples.

 ## Base URL